yudan121/ANCHOR/reproduce/README.md

 # Reproducing ANCHOR experiments

-This folder contains portable scripts for running ANCHOR on the datasets used in the thesis.
-The scripts are organized by thesis-facing dataset and mode names rather than internal experiment names.
+This folder contains portable scripts for running ANCHOR on the datasets used in our experiments.
+The scripts are organized by dataset and mode names.

 ## Data layout